Sometimes, video games are an escape from reality. Sometimes, they’re a fun get-together with friends to kick back and relax.

 It’s no wonder the up, up, down, down, left, right, left, right, B, A, Select, Start cheat became so popular, now known as the Konami Code, as it gifted players with 30-lives instead of three.

-Contra is still one of the hardest video games today, as represented by its 4-star rating.
+Contra is still one of the hardest video games today.

 Team Ninja crafted up a mean joke when it decided to re-release Ninja Gaiden on Xbox and PlayStation 2.